MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

     4. Save the file.
     5. To execute, simply right click on the file and select **Open**.

-Don't feel obliged to stick to Bash or Windows Batch for deploying the whole architecture end-to-end.
+Don't feel obliged to stick to Bash, Windows Powershell or Windows Batch for deploying the whole architecture end-to-end.
 You could complete a step like deploying the Azure Cache for Redis using Windows Bash and then switch to Bash to deploy Azure Database for MySQL, although it's not the standard.

 ### Command line general configuration variables and tools